Currently, there are three types of retries:

-Because many requests are not idempotent, these two types of retries are not used as the default policy.
+This document introduces the usage of the first three types of retries.
+Because many business requests are not idempotent, these three types of retries are not set as the default strategy.

 The default is for timeout retry only, and it can be configured to support specific exception or Resp retry.